 Subject to Exchange Policies, the aggregate number of Common Shares reserved for issuance to any one Optionee under Options granted, together with all other equity based compensation arrangements of the Corporation, in any 12 month period shall not exceed 5% of the issued and outstanding Common Shares determined at the date of grant, or 2% of the issued and outstanding Common Shares determined at the date of grant in the case of an Optionee who is a Consultant.
-In addition, no more than an aggregate of 2% of the issued and outstanding Common Shares determined at the date of grant may be granted to Employees conducting Investor Relations Activities.
+In addition, no more than an aggregate of 2% of the issued and outstanding Common Shares determined at the date of grant outstanding Common Shares determined at the date of grant outstanding Common Shares determined at the date of grant outstanding Common Shares determined at the date of grant may be granted to Employees conducting Investor Relations Activities.

-Appropriate adjustments shall be made as set forth in Section 0 hereof in both the number of Common Shares covered by individual grants and the total number of Common Shares authorized to be issued hereunder, to give effect to any relevant changes in the capitalization of the Corporation.
+Appropriate adjustments shall be made as set forth in Section 6 hereof in both the number of Common Shares covered by individual grants and the total number of Common Shares authorized to be issued hereunder, to give effect to any relevant changes in the capitalization of the Corporation.